 - Translucent: Use translucent fabric to diffuse light, producing a broad, soft light source.
 You can find this material used in scrims.

 Depending on the reflector you choose, you can prop it up, have an assistant hold it, have your subject hold it (usually in their lap like a sunbathing panel), or buy a stand designed to hold and position the reflector.

-Natural Lighting / Outdoors
+Ways to Use a Photography Reflector in Natural Lighting / Outdoors

 I love the effect of backlighting with the natural light source behind the subject.
 The effect is a beautiful rim light outlining the subject, or a soft haze in the background.
 The only problem is that it leaves the rest of the subject in shadow.
 By placing a reflector almost directly in front of the subject, you can bounce the sunlight to add soft, even lighting to the foreground.
 By moving the reflector to the side, you can control the amount of shadows on the subject to add a little drama and dimension.

 Overcast and Heavy Shade:

 I actually enjoy shooting in overcast conditions because of the even or flat lighting it produces.
 Unfortunately, although the light is even, it’s also usually pretty weak.
 This weak light source can also create heavy shadows under the eyes and chin if you are not careful.
 To counter the shadows, I tend to use one or two reflectors.
 I place one directly under the subject (in their lap if seated) and another to either side, based on where the most sunlight is present.
 The side reflector serves as a key light.

 If I’ve placed my subjects against a busy backdrop, I try to bounce enough light to separate them from the background.
 This sometimes requires moving the assistant in close to light the shot and then editing them out later.
 If you go this route, use a tripod, capture a plate shot, and then create a composite in post.
 Doing so will save you a ton of time when editing.
 Using flash here would be ideal, but reflectors can work in a pinch.